YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 ### How do I style text?
 How do I make some words bold, italic, colorful, etc?

 Yarn Spinner doesn't do text rendering, you have to use existing Unity systems like TextMeshPro.
 Fortunately, TMP supports HTML-like rich text tags.
-See the [TextMeshPro: Rich Text docs](https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/manual/RichText.html) for more info.
+See the [TextMeshPro: Rich Text docs](https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/manual/RichText.html).

 ```
 Alice: This text is <b>bold!</b>